ollie/mockups-rust/README.md

 # Mockups Static Site Generator

-Walk down a project directory and generate a static HTML site containing resized images.
+Walk down a project directory and generate a static HTML site with resized images.
+It looks for the following subdirectories, but not all need to be present:

+* `iphone-portrait`
+* `iphone-landscape`
+* `ipad-portrait`
+* `ipad-landscape`

+In those directories it looks for files with specific format, see examples below.

 ## Usage